 Where to stay: Copenhagen is not a cheap city, but it is possible to spend a few days there without breaking your budget.
 To save a few dollars, I used Airbnb for half of my stay; for the other half I found a single room in the Best Western Hotel City in Nyhavn for about $100 a night.
 Staying downtown is most convenient, but with Copenhagen’s transit system, no problem saving a few dollars by booking outside the city centre.

 What to eat: Copenhagen has every kind of food, but the specialties here are fish, such as herring, and smorrebrod, the famous open-faced sandwiches topped with everything from fish to eggs to potatoes.
 There are many open-air restaurants in the downtown squares, but be warned: they’re expensive.
 Scout the back streets for better deals.

 Getting around: Copenhagen’s brilliant system of buses and trains makes it easy to get almost anywhere downtown within a few minutes, or you can use it to reach attractions a bit farther out, such as the Carlsberg brewery or the Louisiana Museum of Modern Art, a little north of the city.

 Copenhagen has a series of side-by-side cruise docks, but the good news is that you can get to and from your ship easily on Bus 26, which runs right to the port from downtown.
 If you’re just spending the day, there’s also a Hop-On-Hop-Off (HOHO) bus that leaves from the cruise docks.
-A cab between the docks and downtown should cost about $35.

 The sailing date arrives, and we sail out of Copenhagen harbour, watching the line of wind turbines off the coast as we cruise into the Baltic Sea.
 First port: Warnemunde, and my first visit to Germany.